 It’s easy to make your way to the park and explore without knowing anything about the grounds, but it just so happens that this park is planted on historic soil too—namely, the site of the former Fort Lawton.
 Fort Lawton was an army post located on the park grounds as well as in other parts of what is now the Magnolia neighborhood.
 The site was first given to the U.S. Army in 1898, and the 703-acre site was named Fort Lawton in 1900.

 While Fort Lawton had ample space for thousands of soldiers, it was not frequently well populated or used…at least not until World War II.
-During World War II, Fort Lawton became a major port of embarkation with up to 20,000 troops stationed there and more than 1 million passing through.
+During World War II, Fort Lawton became a major port of embarkation with up to 20,000 troops stationed there and more than one million passing through.
 More than 1,100 German POWs were kept here, and about 5,000 Italian POWs passed through on their way elsewhere.
 The fort remained active through the Korean War, but after that, things slowed down again and many of the World War II buildings were taken down.

 Even up until the past few decades, many fort buildings were still in the park, and Fort Lawton was not officially closed down until September 14, 2011.
 Today, there are still several former military buildings in the park, as well as a military cemetery.